 - Dr. Raymond Johnson, climate scientist

-- Dr. James Liszka, coordinator, SUNY Plattsburgh Center for Independent and Area Studies, author
+- Dr. James Liszka, past provost, SUNY Plattsburgh and past coordinator, SUNY Plattsburgh Center for Independent and Area Studies, author

 - Dr. Jan Maher, independent scholar, author and playwright